saramos/saramos.github.io/index.md

 I'm really excited to start my last year as an undergrad at MIT.
 As always, I'm keeping [busy](projects) this semester.
 I'm taking a full [courseload](coursework), as well as working two [on-campus jobs](experience).
-I'm still involved with [Toons](activities), and am acclimating to a new living group.
+I'm still [involved](activities) with Toons, and am acclimating to a new living group.
-Can't wait to see how I'll grow this semester.
+Can't wait to see how I'll grow this semester!

 <sub><sup>September 2017</sup></sub>